suhasagg/ChainStackCordappDiagnostic/corda-node-diagnosticsv1/corda-node-diagnostics/README.md

 Reference -
 https://docs.corda.net/head/cordapp-build-systems.html
-Information is derived from CordApp manifest
+Information is derived from CordApp manifest.
 These attributes are specified in the JAR manifest of the CorDapp.

 ```